digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/structure.rst

 Choice Structure
 ****************

-Here's the structure of a choice inside a template:
+Here is the structure of a choice inside a template:

 .. literalinclude:: ../code-snippets/Structure.daml
    :language: daml